microsoft/BosqueLanguage/README.md

 **Note:** This repository and code are currently still experimental.
 This means that the language is subject to revision, there are bugs and missing functionality, and the performance is limited.

 ## News
+**March 2021**
+Update on road to 1.0 -- this branch now builds and runs a small set of tests for the verifier and model checker!
+Progress on this work has been slow and hard but it looks to be paying off.

 **December 2020**
 Big news on our road to a 1.0 version of Bosque!